Oto-Manguean languages: Oto-Pamean

 The languages of the Oto-Pamean branch are spoken in central and western Mexico.
-The group includes the Otomian languages: Otomi spoken primarily in the states of Mexico, Hidalgo, Puebla and Veracruz (c.
-293,000 speakers) and Mazahua spoken in the western part of the State of Mexico (c.
-350,000 speakers), and the endangered Matlatzincan languages including Matlatzinca (c.
-1000 speakers in the town of San Francisco Oxtotilpa) and Tlahuica (also called Ocuilteco) (c.
+The group includes the Otomian languages: Otomi, which is spoken primarily in the states of Mexico, Hidalgo, Puebla, and Veracruz (c.
+293,000 speakers); Mazahua, which is spoken in the western part of the State of Mexico (c.
+350,000 speakers); and the endangered Matlatzincan languages including Matlatzinca (c.
+1000 speakers in the town of San Francisco Oxtotilpan) and Tlahuica (also called Ocuilteco) (c.
 400 speakers in the municipio of Ocuilan) both spoken in the State of Mexico; And the Pamean group composed of the two living Pame languages of San Luís Potosí, Northern Pame being spoken in communities from the north of Río Verde on the border with Tamaulipas (c.
 5500 speakers), and Central Pame spoken in the town of Santa María Acapulco (c.
-4000 speakers), the extinct Southern Pame language, and the Chichimeca Jonaz language spoken in Misión de Chichimecas near San Luis de la Paz in the state of Guanajuato (c.
+4000 speakers), the extinct Southern Pame language, and the Chichimeca Jonaz language spoken in Misión de Chichimecas near San Luis de la Paz, in the state of Guanajuato (c.
 200 speakers).

-Otomi is traditionally described as a single language, although its many dialects are not all mutually intelligible.
+Otomi is traditionally described as a single language although not all of its many dialects are mutually intelligible.
 The language classification of the SIL International's Ethnologue considers Otomi to be a cover term for nine separate Otomi languages and assigns a different ISO code to each of these nine varieties.
 Currently, Otomi varieties are spoken collectively by c.
-239,000 speakers – some 5 to 6 percent of whom are monolingual.
+239,000 speakers, some 5 to 6 percent of whom are monolingual.
 Because of recent migratory patterns, small populations of Otomi speakers can be found in new locations throughout Mexico and in the United States.

-The Otomi languages are vigorous in some areas, with children acquiring the language through natural transmission (e.g. in the Mezquital Valley of Hidalgo and in the Highlands).
+The Otomi languages are vigorous in some areas, and children acquire the language through natural transmission (e.g. in the Mezquital Valley of Hidalgo and in the Highlands).
 However, three varieties are now considered moribund: those of Ixtenco (Tlaxcala state), Santiago Tilapa and Acazulco (Mexico state), and Cruz del Palmar (Guanajuato state).
-In some municipalities the level of monolingualism in Otomi is as high as 22.3% (Huehuetla, Hidalgo) or 13.1% (Texcatepec, Veracruz).
-Monolingualism is normally significantly higher among women than among men.
+In some municipalities, the level of monolingualism in Otomi is as high as 22.3% (Huehuetla, Hidalgo) or 13.1% (Texcatepec, Veracruz).
+Monolingualism is normally significantly more frequent for women than for men.

 Chinantecan

 The Chinantecan languages are spoken by c.
 93,000 people in Northern Oaxaca and Southern Veracruz in the districts of Cuicatlán, Ixtlán de Juárez, Tuxtepec and Choapan.
-The Ethnologue recognizes 14 separate varieties with separate ISO codes.
+Ethnologue recognizes 14 separate varieties, with separate ISO codes.

 Tlapanec–Mangue

 The Tlapanec language is spoken by c.
 75,000 people in Guerrero.
-There are four principal varieties named after the communities where they are spoken: Acatepec, Azoyú, Malinaltepec and Tlacoapa.
+There are four principal varieties, which are named after the communities in which they are spoken: Acatepec, Azoyú, Malinaltepec and Tlacoapa.
 Recent labor migrations have introduced Tlapanec speaking communities to the state of Morelos.
-It was closely related to the Subtiaba language which was spoken in Nicaragua but which is now extinct.
+It was closely related to the Subtiaba language, which was spoken in Nicaragua but is now extinct.

-The Manguean languages are all extinct.
-They included the Mangue and Chorotega languages that were spoken in Nicaragua and Costa Rica at the beginning of the 20th century, and the Chiapanec language which was spoken in Chiapas, Mexico by a handful of speakers in the 1990s, but is now extinct.
+All Manguean languages are extinct.
+They included the Mangue and Chorotega languages, which were spoken in Nicaragua and Costa Rica in the early 20th century, and the Chiapanec language, which was spoken in Chiapas, Mexico, by a handful of speakers in the 1990s.